Can you recycle wool?

 In the past two decades Creswick has partnered with ethical companies in India to ensure the viability of the recycling process.

-A range of Good, Better, Best products have been created:
+A range of Good, Better, Best products have been created which are soft to touch.

 Currently in development are a range of products made from end-of-life: